 Elevated titers of I&M and I&G antibodies against Ixodes dammini will establish the diagnosis of Lyme disease.

-A nonspecific finding is elevation of the erythrocyte sedimentation rate.
-In its initial stages Lyme disease should be differentiated from the monarticular or pauciarticular form of juvenile rheumatoid arthritis.
+A nonspecific finding is the elevation of the erythrocyte sedimentation rate.
+In its initial stages, Lyme disease should be differentiated from the monarticular or pauciarticular form of juvenile rheumatoid arthritis.

-This may be difficult but following differences can help to delineate.
+This may be difficult but the following differences can help to delineate.

 - The attacks of Lyme arthritis are usually brief and self-limited, but that of juvenile rheumatoid arthritis is unremitting for at least six weeks.